 Secondary stability: This is how much the kayak tilts to one side or the other before it flips.
 Kayaks with rounded edges usually have very good secondary stability – they don’t tip over too easily – but not as much primary stability.
 You rock around a lot.

-Sit-on-top: Most fishing kayaks are built so that the angler sits on the deck rather than inside the hull like traditional kayakers do.
+Sit-on-top: Most fishing kayaks are built so that the angler sits on the deck rather than inside the hull as traditional kayakers do.
 In general, fishing kayaks aren’t made to roll over or “turtle,” which is a good thing.
 You don’t want all your gear to end up in the water!
 With that in mind, fishing kayak designers opted for the more comfortable sit-on-top seating style and a design that’s harder to tip.